The best local movers for Philadelphia to Boston moves

 - Boston is considered to be safer than Philadelphia with a safety index of 60.12 vs Philadelphia’s 33.91.

-- Air quality in Boston is good, and in Philadelphia it's good.
+- Air quality in Boston is Good, and in Philadelphia it’s Good.

 - HOA rules: Be sure to review your community or HOA guidelines before moving day to avoid any surprises or delays.

 - State licensing: Moving companies in Massachusetts are required to obtain a license from the Massachusetts Department of Public Utilities – Transportation Oversight Division to provide local and intrastate moving services in Massachusetts movers must carry adequate cargo insurance and publicly file their tariffs required to list the services they provide and the cost for each.
-Double-check that the moving company is properly licensed before you hire them.
+Always verify licensing details before committing to a mover.

-- State regulator: You can check the status of a Massachusetts moving license through the state's public utilities commission.
+- State regulator: You can verify a Massachusetts moving license and its status through the state’s public utilities commission.

 - Moving Permits: Massachusetts doesn’t require moving permits, but it’s still a good idea to check local parking rules before your move-in day.

-- Change of address: We suggest filing your USPS change of address form at least one week before your move.
-You'll be able to set your official move date, helping ensure your mail is forwarded correctly to Boston.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Boston.
 Start the process here.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 In Alabama and Massachusetts, Released Value Protection is a no-cost option provided by movers but offers minimal coverage at 60 cents per pound per article.
 If you seek full value coverage for your items, consider consulting with your moving company for alternative options or explore third-party insurance providers.

-- Moving checklist: Use our moving checklist to stay on top of every detail and reduce last-minute stress.
+- Moving checklist: Follow our moving checklist to keep your move organized and stress-free.

 Where to live in Boston